Australians vote to determine conservative government future | Politics

 "It's a choice about who can best manage our economy and our finances because a strong economy is what guarantees your future," Morrison said.

-The closely watched Newspoll published in The Australian newspaper on Saturday put Labour ahead with 53% of voter support.
+The closely watched Newspoll published in The Australian newspaper on Saturday put Labor ahead with 53% of voter support.

 The poll surveyed 2,188 voters across Australia from May 13 to 19 and had a 2.9% margin of error.

-As well as campaigning against Labour, Morrison's conservative Liberal Party is fighting off a new challenge from so-called teal independent candidates to key government lawmakers' reelection in party strongholds.

-The teal independents are marketed as a greener shade than the Liberal Party's traditional blue colour and want stronger government action on reducing Australia's greenhouse gas emissions than either the government or Labour are proposing.
+The teal independents are marketed as a greener shade than the Liberal Party's traditional blue color and want stronger government action on reducing Australia's greenhouse gas emissions than either the government or Labor are proposing.

 The government aims to reduce Australia's emissions by 26% to 28% below 2005 levels by 2030.
 Labor has promised a 43% reduction.